Interpolation and duality in algebras of multipliers on the ball: Ideals

 It remains to show that $\nu$ is supported on $E$.
 If $f\in\cJ$, then $f\nu$ annihilates $A(\cH)$; and so is the zero functional.
 Since $f\nu \ll \nu$, this measure is totally singular by Lemma~\ref{lem:hen_band}.
 Thus by Theorem~\ref{thm:A_H_decomp}, $f\nu = 0$.
 That means that the support of $\nu$ is contained in $Z(f)$.
 Since this is true for all $f \in \cJ$, it follows that the support of $\nu$ is contained in $E$, as desired. \end{proof}

 This allows us to obtain an analogue of the Rudin-Carleson theorem describing the ideals of the disk algebra \cite{Rudin57, Carleson57}.
 In the case of $A(\bD)$, we know that the weak-$*$ closed ideals of $H^\infty(\bD)$ are of the form $\omega H^\infty(\bD)$ for all inner functions $\omega$, which yields a precise description of ideals of $A(\bD)$.
-The somewhat less precise analogues for the ball algebra was established by Hedenmalm \cite{Hedenmalm89} and for Drury-Arveson space in \cite[Theorem 4.1]{CD18}.
+The somewhat less precise analogues were established for the ball algebra by Hedenmalm \cite{Hedenmalm89} and for Drury-Arveson space in \cite[Theorem 4.1]{CD18}.

 \begin{thm} Let $\cH$ be a regular unitarily invariant space on $\bB_d$, and let $\cJ$ be a closed ideal in $A(\cH)$.
 Let $E = Z(\cJ) \cap \partial\bB_d$, and let $\tilde\cJ$ be the weak-$*$ closure of $\cJ$ in $\Mult(\cH)$.
 Then